MicrosoftDocs/windows-dev-docs/hub/apps/whats-new/latest-doc-updates.md

 ---
-Description: Discover the latest additions to the Windows developer docs.
+description: Discover the latest additions to the Windows developer docs.
 title: Latest updates to the Windows developer docs ms.topic: article ms.date: 10/8/2020